electric-sql/electric/docs/usage/data-access/shapes.md

 We're working to fix this limitation
 :::

-Once a subscription is established, it remains statefully in the local SQLite database even when you change the code.
+Once a subscription is established, it remains statefully in the local database even when you change the code.
 For example, doing `db.projects.sync({ where: { id: 1 }})`, starting the application, then changing the code to `db.projects.sync({ where: { id: 2 }})` will result in **2 subscriptions** established, with both projects synced to the device.
 We're working on lifting this limitation.

 #### Unsubscribe not available